0x8000-0000/samx-java/README.md

 allowing an arbitrary mix of attributes and annotations attached to a phrase, SAMx uses the '(:' syntax to introduce an annotation.
 This allows at this time for parentheses to be freely used in text without having to escape them.

+* SAM uses "p" for paragraph in the XML serialization while SAMx uses "para" for compatibility with DocBook.

 License for sam